 - Students must still apply and be accepted as a student into the M.A. in Public Relations and Reputation Management, meeting all the requirements and standards of other graduate applicants.

-When students meet the above criteria, they will be able to advance into the M.A., with an ultimate graduate credit total of 30.
-Students accepted into the M.A. from the 3+1 program will have already completed 6 graduate credits (PBRL 500 and PBRL 660) during their time in the undergraduate program and will have PBRL 560 reduced at the graduate level.
+When students meet the above criteria, they will be able to advance into the M.A., with an ultimate graduate credit total of 33.
+Students accepted into the M.A. from the 3+1 program will have already completed 6 graduate credits (PBRL 500 and PBRL 660) during their time in the undergraduate program.